 What employee engagement tactic varies in size, scope and sometimes success?
 That’s right—wellness programs.
 While most wellness programs promote better health and help keep employees active, fit and happy—it’s best to really understand your population’s health to determine which program will best serve your employees.
 Work with your insurance company to establish which will be right for you, based on past claims data and current trends in care.
-Odds are, there’s the perfect wellness program for your company waiting in the wings, and it’s bound to spark engagement, not to mention serve as an essential tool for attracting and retaining top talent.
-Many businesses are going beyond wellness to offer full workplace wellbeing programs.
 Wellbeing goes beyond physical fitness to include areas like mental health, financial health—even environmental and social health.
 Many businesses are even finding that these wellness offerings can help with employee retention.

 While free preventive care has become commonplace among most of the larger health insurance companies, are you communicating this available option to your employees?
 If they know that care like annual checkups, annual flu shots and other preventive procedures are free as part of their benefits, you can bet they’ll be more likely to stay engaged all year, every year.
 Check with your insurance company to see which preventive care options are included in your plan, then plan to tell your employees early and often for added engagement.